 Some frequent remarks we hear are ‘I wish I’d trained more seriously for this,’ and ‘I didn‘t realise it was going to be this hard,‘ and ‘I’m going to have to come back to try this again!’.
 Too often the adventurer will procrastinate, waiting for a piece of kit before starting, or allowing themselves to be let down by team mates.
-We advise climbers to guard against this and start their Kilimanjaro training today, even if this just means a little truck strengthening by doing an 8 minute abdominal lesson off an old DVD.
+We advise climbers to guard against this and start their Kilimanjaro training today, even if this just means a little trunk strengthening by doing an 8 minute abdominal lesson guided by a YouTube video.

 While we’re happy to welcome climbers back for a second attempt, and while we do have people come and climb a new route with us who have already succeeded in reaching Kilimanjaro’s summit the first time, we want your Kilimanjaro climb to be successful the first time round.

 Many will want to climb Kilimanjaro but may imagine that the necessary standards of fitness and strength are simply unrealistic for them.
-Unless you suffer a debilitating medical condition this simply isn’t so.
+But unless you suffer a debilitating medical condition, this simply isn’t so.
 Indeed even if you do suffer a debilitating medical condition this still may not be so.
 We have guided several climbers to the summit who have only enjoyed the use of one leg, and to date we have assisted three quadriplegic adventurers to Kilimanjaro’s summit.

 While none of us would ever describe an ascent of Kilimanjaro as ‘easy’ (and we do it 200-

-Begin by determining what level you’re presently at.
-The most comprehensive and informative way to do this is by performing the Multistage Fitness Test.
+Begin by determining what physical level you’re presently at.
+The most comprehensive and informative way to do this on your own is by performing the Multistage Fitness Test.
 This is a simple test that you can do on a nearby playing field or even on the pavement outside your house.
-However, if you choose not to perform this test it’s a good idea at least to do a timed run that you’ll have the opportunity to repeat as your training progresses.
+However, if you choose not to perform this test it’s a good idea at the very least to do a timed run that you’ll have the opportunity to repeat as your training progresses.
 It’s essential that you have some kind of index activity against which you can measure your success.